Behavior and Individual Differences – EDUC 350

 Rationale

 Because research has indicated a strong correlation between effective classroom management and student learning, teacher candidates must develop skills in building responsibility, self-discipline, and self-regulation that will lead to increased academic achievement.
-Additionally, preservice teachers must acquire strategies to cultivate a positive learning environment that motivates students to persevere with a growth mindset regarding their behavioral and academic performance.
-The differentiated instructional model provides a framework to address the relationship between management of the classroom environment and maximization of student learning.
+Additionally, preservice teachers must acquire strategies to (a) establish expectations through rules and routines; (b) maximize learning time; (c) provide meaningful praise and other positive reinforcements; (d) use low-profile redirection to manage minimally disruptive behavior; and (e) apply consistent, appropriate consequences for more serious misbehavior.
+The differentiated instructional model provides a framework to address the relationship between the management of the classroom environment and the maximization of student learning.

 Course Assignment